paarth-sharma/rush/README.md

     <li>It saves time; you can bind lengthy commands to smaller keywords by setting them as aliases</li>
     <li>often more intuitive to type them, rather than to commit large instructions to memory</li>
 </ol>

 eg:
-- 'cd' - common shell builtin that hepls navigate to directories, which is vital fucntionality
+- `` cd `` is a common shell builtin that hepls navigate to directories, which is vital fucntionality
-- 'ls' - command that helps find out what directories contain and so on.
+- `` ls `` command that helps find out what directories contain and so on.

 - [ ] Adding some built-in commands for the shell, like all other shells